Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Adams, Samuel (1722-1803) to James Warren
+Adams, Samuel, 1722-1803 to James Warren

-Gilder Lehrman Collection #: GLC01215 Author/Creator: Adams, Samuel (1722-1803) Place Written: Boston, Massachusetts Type: Autograph letter signed Date: 16 July 1772 Pagination: 4 p. : docket ; 19 x 15.4 cm.
-Order a Copy
+Gilder Lehrman Collection #: GLC01215 Author/Creator: Adams, Samuel, 1722-1803 Place Written: Boston, Massachusetts Type: Autograph letter signed Date: July 16, 1772 Pagination: 4 p. : docket ; Height: 19 cm, Width: 15.4 cm Order a Copy

-Written by Adams, a future signer of the Declaration of Independence, as member of the Massachusetts legislature to Warren, also a member of the Massachusetts legislature.
+Letter written by Adams, a future signer of the Declaration of Independence, as member of the Massachusetts legislature to Warren, also a member of the Massachusetts legislature.
 Says the session is over and the resolves, including one asking the King to rescind Governor Hutchinson's salary, have passed.
 Says he will send him a copy of the resolves if he promises not to publish them.
 Expresses his friendship with Warren, who he says was with him when the Tories cursed him at a commencement speech at Cambridge and at another occasion when "Confusion to me & my Adherents was given as a toast."
 Attacks Governor Hutchinson's attempt to draw a salary independent of the legislature from Crown revenues.
 Mentions that James Austin is a promising new Whig in the legislature.
 Praises his speech to the assembly.
 Expresses his compliments to Warren's wife, Mercy Otis Warren, the famous writer.
 Says his wife "has the Sauciness to overlook me while writing, a trick I cannot break her of," and that she sends her regards.
-Previously repaired at crease.
+Letter previously repaired at crease.

 Adams, Samuel, 1722-1803